AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 * PostgreSQL command to do offline export to exportdir directory and import offline to Azure DB for PostgreSQL.
 First bash into the PostgreSQL container and then use these two commands.

-!!!
-Make sure to run the data import uses the contosoapp database account
+*Make sure to run the data import uses the contosoapp database account*

 ```bash
  kubectl -n postgresql exec deploy/postgres -it -- bash